-SED4095 Honours Project

-Year: 4 Semesters: I & II Credit Points: 3

-Prerequisite: SED4094 Basic Research Methods and Proposal
+SED4095 Honours Proje ect Year: 4 Semesters: I & II Credit Points: 3 Department: Special Education and Counselling (SEC) Prerequisite: SED4094 Basic Researc h Methods and d Proposal

 This course is a continuation of the course Basic Research Methods and Proposal, and serves as a culminating academic and intellectual experience for students.
 It provides opportunities for students to design and conduct research independently under the guidance of their supervisors.
 Students are expected to finalize their initial project proposal first.
 By the end of the course, students are expected to present their research findings and submit a research report.